Coresight-Group/vigil-ai/README.md

 **Step 6A: Risk-Specific Attention**

-Multi-head attention learns which features matter most for risk management.
+A custom multi-head attention layer (8 attention heads) is applied to learn which aspects of the text are most important for risk management.
+This is learned during training on risk-specific data.

 ```python
 # Apply multi-head attention (8 heads)